-A bachelor's degree from an accredited college or university in a natural science, physical science, forensic science, or a closely related field which included natural or physical science coursework.
+A bachelor's degree from an accredited college or university in a natural science, physical science, forensic science or closely related field which included natural or physical science coursework AND two years of full-time experience in applying scientific techniques in a laboratory related to one of the relevant fields.
+A master's or higher-level degree in one of the relevant fields may substitute for half of the required experience.